 “Look down from above on the countless herds of men and their countless solemnities, and the infinitely varied travels in storms and calms, and the differences among those who are born, who live together, and die.
 And consider, too, the life lived by others in olden time, and the life of those who will live after you, and the life now lived among barbarous nations, and how many know not even your name, and how many will soon forget it, and how they who perhaps now are praising you will very soon blame you, and that neither a posthumous name is of any value, nor reputation, nor anything else.”

 This was a very important lesson that Marcus wrote all throughout his journal.
-He wrote the names of famous people from history and how even during his time their names have faded.
+He noted down the names of famous people from history and how even during his time their names have faded.

 What he proposed to do instead is simple: